-10.Close the front panel and fasten it shut with the two Phillips screws.
+10. Close the front panel and fasten it shut with the two Phillips screws.

-The battery backup option consists of a Teledyne ISCO Model

-946 lead-acid battery pack and extension cable, with special hardware to mount it on the top of the Signature Flow Meter, or on a wall.
+ackup o Permanent on Only) The battery backup option consists of a Teledyne ISCO Model 946 lead-acid battery pack and extension cable, with special hardware to mount it on the top of the Signature Flow Meter, or on a wall.
 The unterminated power cable normally enters the connector case through the second port from the right.